Conure: Los Angeles, California

 Multiple colonies of cherry-headed conures live in the San Gabriel Valley (the suburbs northeast of Los Angeles).
-Subtropical U.S. cities like Los Angeles are great environments for tropical birds because of all the tropical plants that are cultivated as ornamentals, providing them with their natural food supply.
-Flocks of fifty or more descend on fruit trees during their bearing season, staying for a few days and making a deafening racket.
-During mating season they build nests in the palm trees that line many streets in the region.
+Subtropical U.S. cities such as Los Angeles are great environments for tropical birds because of all the tropical plants that are cultivated as ornamentals, providing them with their natural food supply.
+Flocks of 50 or more descend on fruit trees during their bearing season, staying for a few days and making a deafening racket.
+During mating season, they build nests in the palm trees that line many streets in the region.

 Three species of conures (genus Aratinga) have formed non-native colonies in California.
 These are documented by the California Parrot Project in affiliation with the Natural History Museum of Los Angeles County, and in cooperation with the Pasadena Audubon Society.

 Long Beach, California

-A colony of half-moon conures has been observed in the Belmont Shore area of Long Beach, California since the late 1980s.
+A colony of half-moon conures has been observed in the Belmont Shore area of Long Beach, California, since the late 1980s.